 Probiotics can relieve the symptoms of lactose intolerance and promote the absorption of nutrients in the body.
 Probiotics function to aid in the digestion of nutrients in the gut.
 It breaks down lactose into lactic acid and relieves lactose intolerance.
-Bifidobacterium and Lactobacillus can not only produce various vitamins such as vitamin B1, B2, B6, B12, niacin and folic acid for the body's needs, but also ensure the supply of vitamins by inhibiting certain vitamin-decomposing bacteria.
+Bifidobacterium and Lactobacillus can not only produce various vitamins such as vitamin B1, B2, B6, B12, niacinamide bulk powder and folic acid for the body's needs, but also ensure the supply of vitamins by inhibiting certain vitamin-decomposing bacteria.
 In addition, bifidobacteria can also reduce blood ammonia and improve liver function.
-So in addition to this role, what are the probiotics functions?
+So in addition to this role, what are the bulk probiotic powder functions?

 Probiotics enter the human intestinal tract alive, promote the normalization of intestinal bacterial flora through their growth and various metabolic effects, inhibit the production of intestinal spoilage substances, and maintain normal intestinal function.
 One of the functions of probiotics is to treat and prevent viral and bacterial acute enteritis, dysentery, and constipation.
 Probiotics are closely related to many chronic gastritis, peptic ulcer and other digestive tract diseases.
 Some probiotics can resist gastric acid, adhere to the surface of gastric wall epithelial cells, inhibit the growth of Helicobacter pylori through their metabolic activities, and prevent the occurrence of gastric ulcers.